 Rebecca Wexler is an Assistant Professor of Law at the University of California, Berkeley, School of Law, where she works on issues concerning data, technology, and criminal justice.
 She is also a Faculty Co-Director of the Berkeley Center for Law & Technology, a non-resident fellow at the Brookings Institution, and an Affiliated Fellow at the Yale Law School Information Society Project.
-Professor Wexler’s research includes "Privacy as Privilege: The Stored Communications Act and Internet Evidence," 134 Harv.
-L. Rev. __ (forthcoming 2021); "Privacy Asymmetries: Access to Data in Criminal Investigations," 68 U.C.L.A.
-L. Rev. __ (forthcoming 2021); and "Life Liberty and Trade Secrets: Intellectual Property in the Criminal Justice System," 70 Stan.
-L. Rev. 1343 (2018).
+Wexler’s research includes "Privacy as Privilege: The Stored Communications Act and Internet Evidence," Harvard Law Review (vol. 134, forthcoming 2021); "Privacy Asymmetries: Access to Data in Criminal Investigations," UCLA Law Review (vol.68, forthcoming 2021); and "Life Liberty and Trade Secrets: Intellectual Property in the Criminal Justice System," Stanford Law Review (vol. 70, 2018).
 Prior to attending law school, she made documentary films for national broadcast television, museums, and educational distribution.